Nidhi16797/Phase1Assignment/README.md

 * There is a third option to close the application.

 Implemented the concepts such as exceptions, collections, and sorting techniques for source code optimization and increased performance

+## Technologies used in project
+* Eclipse/IntelliJ: An IDE to code for the application

+* Java: A programming language to develop the prototype

+* Git: To connect and push files from the local system to GitHub

+* GitHub: To store the application code and track its versions

+* Scrum: An efficient agile framework to deliver the product incrementally

+* Search and Sort techniques: Data structures used for the project

+* Specification document: Google Docs